educelab/OpenABF/README.md

 [![OpenABF](docs/images/banner.svg)](https://gitlab.com/educelab/OpenABF)

-**OpenABF** is A header-only library of angle-based flattening algorithms for C++.
+**OpenABF** is a header-only library of angle-based flattening algorithms for C++.
 It is designed to be as simple as possible to integrate into existing projects.